HCLOpenBMC/documents/design/power-control-design.md

-1. In our system there is a separate power line under the sub-chassis (slot power) for that, there is a support, target, or state map which is not available, so needs to introduce a new DBUS object in the phosphor- state-manager to handle the slot power(sub-chassis).
+1. In our system there is a separate power line under the sub-chassis (slot power) for that, there is a support, target, or state map which is not available, so needs to introduce a new DBUS object in the phosphor- state manager to handle the slot power(sub-chassis).

-   In x86-power-control the above mentioned requirements are handled with chassis_system1..N for slot power on, off, and reboot.
+   In x86-power-control the above-mentioned requirements are handled with chassis_system1..N for slot power on, off, and reboot.
 So need to implement the targets for the sub-chassis (chassis_system) to control the power of the slot in the phosphor-state-manager.